thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 - randomization of the stack in memory and of system libraries

 ### Return to system call
 Stack overflow variant replaces return address with standard library function.
-It is used when there it non-executable stack defenses enabled
-The attacker constructs suitable parameters on stack above return address, so that function return and library function executes
+The attacker constructs suitable parameters on stack above return address, so that function return and library function executes (can even chain two library calls).
+But the attacker may need exact buffer address

+Defenses:
+- any stack protection mechanisms to detect modifications to the stack frame or return address by function exit code
+- use non-executable stacks
+- randomization of the stack in memory and of system libraries

+### Heap overflow
+It is performed when the attack buffer is located in the heap (typically above the program code).
+As it has no return address it’s not easy to transfer control

 ---
 ## Bufferoverflow defenses